20+ Camping Cooking Equipment Must Haves

 - Chopping board

-If you’re a tent camper, having a full container of water is a matter of convenience.
-Use a tap at your campsite to fill the container and use the supply each time you need it.
+If you’re a tent camper, having a full container of water is convenient.
+Use a tap at your campsite to fill the container and use the supply whenever you need it.

 You can buy collapsible water containers and ones with taps from most outdoor shops, which are easy to pack, transport and use.